Tribe seeks to intervene on proposed DAPL expansion

 The tribe, which led original opposition to the crude oil pipeline, petitioned for status as an intervenor in the case before the Public Service Commission arguing its “interests … are not adequately represented.”

 North Dakota regulators have set a Nov.
 13 public hearing on the proposed expansion.
-The public hearing, which was requested by the tribe and the Sierra Club, will be held in south-central city of Linton, near where a pump station would go in to increase the line’s capacity.
+The public hearing, which was requested by the tribe and the Sierra Club, will be held in the south-central city of Linton, near where a pump station would go in to increase the line’s capacity.

 Texas-based Energy Transfer announced in June it plans to expand the pipeline’s capacity from more than 500,000 barrels per day to as much as 1.1 million barrels.
 The pipeline has been moving North Dakota oil through South Dakota and Iowa to a shipping point in Illinois since June 2017.